 Text Mining is a technical concept which involves the use of statistical techniques to retrieve quantifiable data from unstructured text which can then be used for further applications, for example MIS reporting, regulatory non-compliance, fraud detection, or job application screening.

 Text Analysis on the other hand is a very business-focussed concept which involves the use of similar techniques as text mining but enhances them, to draw patterns, insights, sentiment, and trends for customer or employee experience programs.
-Text analysis focuses on insights discovery for action taking within specialized fields like experience management
+Text analysis focuses on insights discovery for action taking within specialised fields like experience management

 The importance of text analysis + business applications